USING OUR COLD WHEEL STRIPPING PRODUCTS:

 “How long will it take to strip a wheel?”

 Our most frequently asked question.
 We know how important fast turnaround is in this business, after all, we use these chemicals in our own paint stripping workshop.

 Generally speaking; our acid can take as little as 20 minutes to strip an “easy” wheel, such as a Honda alloy, however, can take longer with tougher coatings typically found on German wheels such as a Mercedes alloy.
 It is important to note that the temperature can play a part in the speed of the stripping process, if it is very cold, you will find the acid takes a while longer to strip.

+Take a look at some of the videos on our Facebook page to see our products in action.
 Our customer feedback has been consistent; our HF STRIPPER is the fastest on the market and from our point of view, it has to be; our own workshop staff have tight deadlines to meet and we don’t have time for low-quality products.

 Wheel Stripping Products

 We supply a range of paint stripping products.
 This information is tailored to our cold immersion wheel stripper and relating products:

 STRIPPER HF (available in 25, 205, 1000 ltr)

 Please see below for comprehensive advice on how to use these products.